conferencepapers/ICSE_2021/README.md

 - Similarly, we use different metrics in other datasets to answer our research questions.
 However, in all cases, our scripts uses these datasets on different categories of contributors.

 #### ___Scripts___
+Make sure all the relative path to the dataset in all the scripts are correctly place on your system, where the user can access them with full permission.

 ##### Python Files